speechbrain/speechbrain/README.md

 - Recipes for training Vocoders such as [HiFIGAN](https://github.com/speechbrain/speechbrain/tree/develop/recipes/LJSpeech).

 ### Grapheme-to-Phoneme (G2P)
 We have models for converting characters into a sequence of phonemes.
-In particular, we have Transformer- and RNN-based models operating at sentence level (i.e, converting a full sentence into a corresponding sequence of phonemes).
+In particular, we have Transformer- and RNN-based models operating at the sentence level (i.e, converting a full sentence into a corresponding sequence of phonemes).
 The models are trained with both data from Wikipedia and LibriSpeech.

 ###  Language Identification
 SpeechBrain provides different models for language identification.